No Gym: No Problem – Top Tips To Get Fit From Home

 A personal trainer who comes to your house can help hugely with your adherence to your resolution to become fit and healthy.
 Our trainers at Fitness runs in the family help by providing the necessary accountability you need to keep you motivated; setting appropriate goals with you; building you a personalised programme to help you reach your goals and periodically recording your progress.
 We are also very happy to train you with a baby/pre-schooler in a tow – no need for childcare.
 We teach and empower you as you go – explaining the why’s and how’s behind each exercise and the overall exercise programme is crucial in helping you adhere to it between sessions and stick with it over time.

 A PT who can come to you allows you to work out in the comfort of your own home at times convenient to you.
 No more excuses.

 Tip 2 – Create a home workout zone

-You can utilise items of furniture to add more variety into these home workouts such as:- a sturdy dining chair or garden bench for step ups, tricep dips, elevate press ups or to put your back foot on for a Bulgarian split squat or what about running up and down the stairs for a cardio blast?
+You can utilise items of furniture to add more variety into these home workouts such as:- a sturdy dining chair or garden bench for step-ups, tricep dips, elevate press-ups or put your back foot on for a Bulgarian split squat or what about running up and down the stairs for a cardio blast?